AlexTkDev/odoo-autocomplete-plugin/README.md

 ---

 ## 📝 License

-GNU General Public License v3.0.
+GNU General Public License v3.0 with Additional Terms.
 Copyright (c) 2024 AlexTkDev.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+For additional terms, including notification and attribution requirements, see the full license text in the LICENSE file or at [project URL].

 ---

-Odoo® is a registered trademark of Odoo S.A.
-This plugin is an independent open-source project and is not affiliated with Odoo S.A.
+**Odoo® is a registered trademark of Odoo S.A.
+This plugin is an independent open-source project and is not affiliated with Odoo S.A.**

 *This README is up to date for version 1.0.2 and the 2025.1+ JetBrains platform.*